Interlibrary Loan Services

 The Regina Library adheres to U.S. Copyright Law (Title 17, United States Code, Sections 107 and 108), the American Library Association’s Interlibrary Loan Code and CONTU Guidelines.
 We reserve the right to refuse to fill a request if, in our judgement, doing so would violate copyright law.
 We will obtain copyrighted material for our patrons only if that material is intended for individual study and research.
 Materials that are required for a course cannot be borrowed via ILL.

 The CONTU guidelines state that after we receive more than five articles per journal title that are five years old or newer, we must pay copyright fees on any articles that fit those same criteria (this is commonly referred to as the “suggestion of five”).
 For articles that are more than five years old, we use our best judgement in determining what quantity is acceptable.

 Book chapters are also subject to copyright laws.
 We limit requests to 2 chapters per patron per book, OR no more than 20% of the book’s total pages, whichever is less.
 If you need more than one or two chapters from a book, we suggest requesting the whole book.

 Libguide on Faculty Services & Resources: Copyright Info from Regina Library, Rivier University

 Interlibrary Loan: Copyright Guidelines and Best Practice from Copyright Clearance Center

 Process for Overdue Materials

-Patrons will be liable for replacement fees for ILL materials more than one month overdue.
-This is in addition to loss of library circulation and ILL privileges.
+- Patrons will be liable for replacement fees for ILL materials more than one month overdue.
+This is in addition to the loss of library circulation and ILL privileges.

-Reinstatement of ILL privileges are at the discretion of the Library Director.
+- Reinstatement of ILL privileges is at the discretion of the Library Director.

-Office hours are Monday through Friday, 9-4:30.
-We are located on the second floor of the Regina Library, in Room 221.
+Office hours are Monday through Friday, 8-4:30.
+We are located across the hall from Group Study B on the second floor of the Regina Library.